MorrissyLab/mosaicMPI/README.md

 ```
 cnmfsns prepare-datasets -i file1.h5ad file2.h5ad file3.h5ad file4.h5ad -o output_directory
 ```

+`cnmf prepare-datasets` proceeds through the following steps:
+  1. Rank reduction
+    - histograms of the correlation distribution

 Parameters that are required for the integration include:
     1. range(s) of k (decide based on # of samples?)